android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 ##### Clear internal storage  <br/>

-All cache in an android application is stored in the internal storage: `/data/data/packagename/`
+All cache data (e.g.local databases, shared preferences and some files) in any android application is written in the internal storage: `/data/data/packagename/`
 <br/>This storage is our application sandbox and can be accessed without any permission.

-Basic idea is to avoid using components from a real code base.
+In order to avoid any issues, the basic idea is to avoid using components from a real code base.
 Instead of them, use some tests rules which do the job for us.

 ```kotlin